thenexthub/Codira/docs/OptimizerDesign.md

-### Design of the Swift optimizer
+### Design of the Codira optimizer

-This document describes the design of the Swift Optimizer.
-It is intended for developers who wish to debug, improve or simply understand what the Swift optimizer does.
-Basic familiarity with the Swift programming language and knowledge of compiler optimizations is required.
+This document describes the design of the Codira Optimizer.
+It is intended for developers who wish to debug, improve or simply understand what the Codira optimizer does.
+Basic familiarity with the Codira programming language and knowledge of compiler optimizations is required.

 ### Optimization pipeline overview

-The Swift compiler translates textual Swift programs into LLVM-IR and uses multiple representations in between.
-The Swift frontend is responsible for translating textual Swift programs into well-formed and type-checked programs that are encoded in the SIL intermediate representation.
+The Codira compiler translates textual Codira programs into LLVM-IR and uses multiple representations in between.
+The Codira frontend is responsible for translating textual Codira programs into well-formed and type-checked programs that are encoded in the SIL intermediate representation.
 The frontend emits SIL in a phase that's called SILGen (stands for SIL-generation).
-Next, the Swift compiler performs a sequence of transformations, such as inlining and constant propagation that allow the Swift compiler to emit diagnostic messages (such as warnings for uninitialized variables or arithmetic overflow).
-Next, the Swift optimizer transforms the code to make it faster.
+Next, the Codira compiler performs a sequence of transformations, such as inlining and constant propagation that allow the Codira compiler to emit diagnostic messages (such as warnings for uninitialized variables or arithmetic overflow).
+Next, the Codira optimizer transforms the code to make it faster.
 The optimizer removes redundant reference counting operations, devirtualizes function calls, and specializes generics and closures.
 This phase of the compiler is the focus of this